ZZU1U/ZZU1U/README.md

 My name is Gleb and I'am developer from Kuzbass empire (also known as a Russia state Kuzbass)

-Right now I'am learnign ML, DL and rust.
+Right now I'am learnign ML, DL and ~rust~.

 **My skills are:**
   - Python as my main language